This post was most recently updated on October 1st, 2021

 Frying the Crispiest Chicken Tenders

 A good rule of thumb for frying chicken is to keep the oil between 350 and 375 degrees.
 The temperature of the oil will fluctuate as the cold chicken is added, so just keep an eye on it.
 The best way to have success deep frying chicken is to monitor the oil using a thermometer.
 Fry 5-6 tenders at a time.
+I fry mine in a large pot or cast-iron skillet, but a deep fryer is ideal for regulating the temperature.

 Just LOOK at that crispy coating!